ZipCodeCore/DataEngineering.Labs.GettingStarted/README.md

 ### MySQL

 * Visit [MySql's](https://dev.mysql.com/downloads/mysql/) download page.
-* Download the mg for the latest release.
+* Download the dmg for the latest release.
 * Use the downloaded dmg to install the application.

 ### Slack